har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 Reset or power cycle the unit for normal operation.
-* If you want to change the Internet Access point configuration SSID/PW, or the Thingspeak parameters, you can force the configuration portal to start by pressing the configuration button connected to GPIO0 when you see the blinking red led on power-up.
-Keep it pressed until the blue LED turns on.
+* If you want to change the Internet Access point configuration SSID/PW, or the Thingspeak parameters, you can force the configuration portal to start by pressing the configuration button connected to GPIO0 when you see the blinking magenta led on power-up.
+Keep it pressed until the LED turns yellow.
 Now connect to the portal and make your changes.

 <img src="ConfigPortal1.png" />

 <img src="ConfigPortal2.png" />

-* After every 4-second measurement cycle the green LED will flash if the software is able to compute valid spo2 and heart-rate readings.
+* After every 4-second measurement cycle the LED will flash if the software is able to compute valid spo2 and heart-rate readings.
+	* BLUE : < 70bpm
+	* GREEN : 70bpm - 85bpm
+	* RED	: >= 85bpm
-* The blue LED will flash every time an update to Thingspeak channel has been published.
+* The LED will flash white every time an update to Thingspeak channel has been published.
 The updates are averaged values of the last 5 good measurements.
 This should happen every ~20s if all the sampling cycles produced good measurements.